-UIFSA allows for the direct submission of one state's income withholding order to an employer in a UIFSA state.
+UIFSA allows for the direct submission of one state's income withholding order to an employer in another UIFSA state.
 An income withholding order issued in a state may be sent to the person or entity defined as the obligor's employer under the income withholding law of this state without first filing a petition or comparable pleading or registering the order with a tribunal of a state.
 When dealing with a noncustodial parent's employer who does business in multiple states, serve the withholding order on the in-state company.
 For example, if the noncustodial parent works at Wal-Mart in Michigan, serve the Wal-Mart in Mississippi, unless the employer has specified otherwise.
 Refer to Volume VI, Chapter 3 for the policy regarding Income Withholding.
 Upon receipt of an income withholding order from a UIFSA state, an employer in a UIFSA state shall do the following:

-- Treat an income withholding order issued in another state, which appears regular on its face, as if the order had been issued by a tribunal of that state. - Immediately provide a copy of the order to the affected noncustodial parent (employee).
+• Treat an income withholding order issued in another state, which appears regular on its face, as if the order had been issued by a tribunal of that state.